-You will develop cognitive skills through researching and writing essays throughout the programme.
-As you move into the third and fourth Parts of the programme, you will experience more challenging learning tasks - involving personal research, in-depth study and analysis and the production of long complex texts - in the form of the year abroad Investigative Project in Part 3 and the option of a double-module dissertation in the final Part.

-Depending on the assignment type, written, in-class and tutorial feedback is given to help you identify any gaps in your cognitive skills and to develop your skills effectively through content, style and presentation.
+- You will develop cognitive skills through researching and writing essays throughout the programme.
+As you move into the third and fourth parts of the programme, you will experience more challenging learning tasks-involving personal research, in-depth study and analysis and the production of long complex texts- in the form of the year abroad Investigative Project in Part 3 and the option of a double-module dissertation in the final Part. - Depending on the assignment type, written, in-class and tutorial feedback is given to help you identify the strengths and weaknesses of your cognitive skills and to continue to develop them effectively through content, style and presentation.